 Screening is recommended for at-risk groups and specific age groups—risk factors vary from country to country, as does the HCV infection risk in various groups.
 If screening according to the list in Table 6 is not practicable (for example, are patients aware that they have been injected with used syringes?), patients should be screened on the basis of elevated aminotransferase levels at their initial presentation.
 The Centers for Disease Control in the USA recommend testing all baby boomers; in Europe, this is not recommended.

 5.1 Treatment goals

 The goal in treating HCV infection is to reduce virus-related complications.
 This goal is achieved by eradicating the virus to achieve a sustained viral response (SVR).
 Patients who achieve SVR have clearance of the virus, and the chances of virus reactivation are negligible.
-Improvements in liver necroinflammation, fibrosis, and in the risk of hepatocellular carcinoma risk have been demonstrated in patients who have achieved SVR.
+Improvements in liver necroinflammation, fibrosis, and in the risk of hepatocellular carcinoma have been demonstrated in patients who have achieved an SVR.